-These notes provide an introduction to Dhar's abelian sandpile model (ASM) and to Sage Sandpiles, a collection of tools in Sage for doing sandpile calculations.
-For a more thorough introduction to the theory of the ASM, the papers Chip-Firing and Rotor-Routing on Directed Graphs [H], by Holroyd et al. and Riemann-Roch and Abel-Jacobi Theory on a Finite Graph by Baker and Norine [BN] are recommended.
+Sage Sandpiles is a package for calculations involving Dhar's abelian sandpile model (ASM) using the open-source mathematics software, Sage.
+A brief introduction to the ASM follows.
+For a more thorough introduction, the papers Chip-Firing and Rotor-Routing on Directed Graphs [H], by Holroyd et al. and Riemann-Roch and Abel-Jacobi Theory on a Finite Graph by Baker and Norine [BN] are recommended.

-To describe the ASM, we start with a sandpile graph: a directed multigraph Γ with a vertex s that is accessible from every vertex (except possibly s, itself).
+To describe the ASM, we start with a sandpile graph: a directed multigraph Γ with a vertex s that is accessible from every vertex (except possible s, itself).
 By multigraph, we mean that each edge of Γ is assigned a nonnegative integer weight.
 To say s is accessible from some vertex v means that there is a sequence of directed edges starting at v and ending at s.
 We call s the sink of the sandpile graph, even though it might have outgoing edges, for reasons that will be made clear in a moment.